saisoma123/root/README/ReleaseNotes/v628/index.md

   intended.
 Related to it was the `RooDataHist::cacheValidEntries()` function, which is removed as well.
   The preferred way to reduce RooFit datasets to subranges is [RooAbsData::reduce()](https://root.cern.ch/doc/v628/classRooAbsData.html#acfa7b31e5cd751eec1bc4e95d2796390).
 - The longtime-deprecated `RooStats::HistFactory::EstimateSummary` class is removed, including the functions that use it.
 The information that it was meant to store is managed by the `RooStats::HistFactory::Measurement` object since many years.
+- The `RooSuperCategory::MakeIterator()` function that was deprecated since 6.22 is now removed.
+Please use range-based loops to iterate over the category states.

 ## Core Libraries